Structural Shotcrete

 Spacing

-Not applicable—continuous facing.
-Expansion joints at intervals per design for temperature/shrinkage control.
+Continuous facing.
+Construction and expansion joints at intervals per design for temperature and shrinkage control.

 Installation Method

-Wet-mix shotcrete applied in lifts, typically 2-4 inches per pass.
+Wet-mix or dry-mix shotcrete applied in lifts of 2 to 4 inches per pass.
 Reinforcement fully encapsulated with proper cover.

 Equipment Used